 I’m quite proud that the teams in our vape stores are clued up on vaping myths.
 Thanks to their research, and regular updates from head office, they have the knowledge, information and confidence to deal with concerns generated by negative press.

 When we visit other shops, though, that’s not always the case, and I’ve seen some vape sellers struggle to answer questions.
-That’s not surprising, as it can be quite time consuming to keep up with every vape story!
+That’s not surprising, as it can be quite time consuming to keep up with every vape store!

 Does US ‘vape’ illness mean UK vapers should be concerned?

 1. The evidence strongly suggests that tragic illnesses and deaths in the USA are down to using unregulated cartridges.
-Most if not all of these unregulated cartridges contained THC as well as other potentially harmful ingredients such as Vitamin E Acetate.
+Most, if not all, of these unregulated cartridges contained THC as well as other potentially harmful ingredients such as Vitamin E Acetate.
 These ingredients are not found in regulated UK e-liquid (or indeed regulated US e-liquid).

-Note: Some users have claimed they didn’t use THC, but when tested had THC in their blood.
+Note: Some users have claimed they didn’t use THC but, when tested, had THC in their blood.
 This may be down to the fact that using THC is still illegal in some states.